Leopard attack

 Leopard attacks are attacks inflicted upon humans, other leopards and other animals by the leopard.
 The frequency of leopard attacks on humans varies by geographical region and historical period.
 Despite the leopard's (Panthera pardus) extensive range from sub-Saharan Africa to Southeast Asia, attacks are regularly reported only in India and Nepal.
-Among the five "big cats", leopards are less likely to become man-eaters—only jaguars and snow leopards have a less fearsome reputation.
+Among the five "big cats", leopards have been known to become man-eaters despite their smaller size compared to lions and tigers—only jaguars and snow leopards have a less fearsome reputation.
 However, leopards are established predators of non-human primates, sometimes preying on species as large as the western lowland gorilla.
 Other primates may make up 80% of the leopard's diet.
 While leopards generally avoid humans, they tolerate proximity to humans better than lions and tigers, and often come into conflict with humans when raiding livestock.

 Indian leopard attacks may have peaked during the late nineteenth and early twentieth centuries, coinciding with rapid urbanization.
 Attacks in India are still relatively common, and in some regions of the country leopards kill more humans than all other large carnivores combined.
 The Indian states of Gujarat, Himachal Pradesh, Maharashtra, Uttarakhand, and West Bengal experience the most severe human–leopard conflict.
 In Nepal, most attacks occur in the midland regions (the Terai, midhills, and lesser Himalaya).
 One study concluded that the rate of leopard predation on humans in Nepal is 16 times higher than anywhere else, resulting in approximately 1.9 human deaths annually per million inhabitants, averaging 55 kills per year.
 In the former Soviet Central Asia, leopard attacks have been reported in the Caucasus, Turkmenia (present day Turkmenistan), and the Lankaran region of present-day Azerbaijan.
 Rare attacks have occurred in China.

-It is possible for humans to win a fight against a leopard, as in the case of a 56-year-old woman who killed an attacking leopard with a sickle and spade, and survived with heavy injuries, and the case of a 73-year-old man in Kenya who fatally tore the tongue out of a leopard.
-Globally, attacks on humans—especially nonfatal attacks that result in only minor injury—likely remain under-reported due to the lack of monitoring programs and standardized reporting protocol.